Skip to main content

 12 min readUpdated March 2026

 You've got the keys.
 The survey mentioned a few things.
 The kitchen hasn't been touched since the nineties.
-And everyone has a different opinion about what you should do first.
-If you're feeling overwhelmed, that's completely normal.
-This guide walks you through the decisions in the order you'll actually face them.
+There's a damp patch in the spare bedroom that you've been trying not to think about.
+And everyone – your parents, your colleagues, that bloke at the pub – has a different opinion about what you should do first.

 Before You Touch Anything